paul-ollis/vim-vpe/docs/api/api.vpe.rst

             .. container:: parameters itemdetails

-                *func*: typing.Union[typing.Callable[[int, int, int, int, typing.List[typing.Dict]], NoneType], typing.Callable[[int, int, int, typing.List[typing.Dict]], NoneType]]
+                *func*: Union
-                    The callback function which is invoked the following arguments:
+                    The callback function which is invoked with the following
+                    arguments:

+                    :buf:
-                    :buf:     The buffer that was changed.
+                        The buffer that was changed.
 Only present if *func* is not a bound method of this instance.
+                    :start:
-                    :start:   Start of the range of modified lines (zero based).
+                        Start of the range of modified lines (zero based).
+                    :end:
-                    :end:     End of the range of modified lines.
+                        End of the range of modified lines.
+                    :added:
-                    :added:   Number of lines added, negative if lines were deleted.
+                        Number of lines added, negative if lines were deleted.
+                    :changed:
-                    :changed: A List of items with details about the changes.
+                        A list of diffs.BufOperation instances with details about the changes.

             **Return value**

             .. container:: returnvalue itemdetails

-                The unique ID for this callback, as provided by :vim:`listener_add()`.
+                A :py:obj:`BufListener` object.

-        .. py:method:: vpe.Buffer.append(line_or_lines,nr=None)
+        .. py:method:: append(line_or_lines,nr=None)

             Append one or more lines to the buffer.